Jeremiah 10

 Persistent rebellion against God results in the loss of covenant security and the painful experience of exile.

-17 Gather up your wares out of the land, you who live under siege.
+17 Gather up your belongings from this land, you who live under siege.

-18 For Yahweh says, “Behold, I will sling out the inhabitants of the land at this time, and will distress them, that they may feel it.”
+18 For this is what the LORD says: “Behold, at this time I will sling out the inhabitants of the land and bring distress upon them so that they may be captured.”

 The prophet feels the wound of judgment as an incurable wound and a collapsed household.